Corvusoft/restq/documentation/API.md

 Replaces the contents of the query's fields criteria; see also [get_fields](#get_fields).

-The fields search criteria indicates what fields (columns) from each record should be returned.
+The fields search criteria indicates which fields (columns) should be returned.

 ##### Parameters